jonashackt/crossplane-aws-azure/README.md

       key: creds
 ```

-> Crossplane resources use the `ProviderConfig` named `default` if no specific ProviderConfig is specified, so this ProviderConfig will be the default for all Azure resources.
+> Crossplane resources use the `ClusterProviderConfig` named `default` if no specific ProviderConfig is specified, so this ProviderConfig will be the default for all Azure resources.

 The `secretRef.name` and `secretRef.key` has to match the fields of the already created Secret.